Operations on the Ancre, January–March 1917: Actions of Miraumont, 17–18 February

 The Germans in Boom Ravine were engaged from the flank and three machine-guns silenced before the advance in the centre could resume and parties found their way through the wire at Coffee Trench and captured it by 6:10 a.m.
 Boom Ravine held out until 7:45 a.m. and the advance resumed a long way behind the creeping barrage; the line outside Petit Miraumont was attacked.
 On the right flank, the 99th Brigade on the right flank advanced towards the second objective, much hampered by the fog and mud.
 The failure to maintain the defensive flank on the right left the Germans free to rake the brigade with machine-gun fire, causing more casualties.
-Some 99th Brigade troops briefly got into South Miraumont Trench and but were forced back to the first objective by German counter-pressure.
+Some troops of the 99th Brigade briefly got into South Miraumont Trench and were then forced back to the first objective by German counter-pressure.

 German reinforcements counter-attacked from Petit Miraumont and the railway bank to the west.
 The weapons of many British troops had clogged with mud and they fell back, the troops on the right forming a defensive flank along West Miraumont road.
 They were fired on from South Miraumont Trench, behind west Miraumont road, on the left flank, forcing them back to a line 100 yd north of Boom Ravine.
 The attack had advanced the line 500 yd on the right, 1000 yd in the centre and 800 yd on the left.
 Boom Ravine was captured but the Germans had held Hill 130 and inflicted 2,207 British casualties, 118 on the 6th Brigade, 779 on the 99th Brigade, 2nd Division and 1,189 on the 18th (Eastern) Division.